Important Information

 Kathmandu–Nepalgunj all-day

 From Kathmandu, we fly on any domestic carrier to Nepalgunj.
 Nepalgunj, a town in the western Terai, is very close to the Indian border and the Bardia National Park.
 It is a major transport hub for the western, mid-western, and far-western regions of Nepal.
 Possibly, on the same day flight to Jumla.
-If no flight to Jumla on this day, sleep in a hotel in Nepalgunj.
+If there is no flight to Jumla on this day, we should sleep in a hotel in Nepalgunj.

 Overnight stay will be at the hotel.